marcusoftnet/marcusoftnet.github.io/_posts/2015-12-07-some-kanban-qa-from-a-keen-learner.md

  - Agile
 ---

 I sometimes have the good fortune to get questions sent to me via email.
-Often they are very thought provoking and makes we put some (or considerable) effort behind to be able to get a intelligent answer.
+Often they are very thought provoking and makes me put some (or in this case considerable) effort behind to be able to get a intelligent answer.
 Also, I try to share my answers online to increase the learning possibilities.

 I try to answer those questions when I get the can, especially when I see that the person really wants to learn.
-A really good example of that came to me the other day, when Jocelyn Deborne wrote me.
-She's about to attend a course on kanban and was required, before the course, to conduct an interview with someone who knew the topic.
+A really good example of that came to me the other day, when Jocelyn wrote me.
+He's about to attend a course on kanban and was required, before the course, to conduct an interview with someone who knew the topic.

 <a name='more'></a>